TechnitiumSoftware/DnsServer/APIDOCS.md

 - `saveCache` (optional): Enable this option to save DNS cache on disk when the DNS server stops.
 The saved cache will be loaded next time the DNS server starts.
 - `serveStale` (optional): Enable the serve stale feature to improve resiliency by using expired or stale records in cache when the DNS server is unable to reach the upstream or authoritative name servers.
 Initial value is `true`.
 - `serveStaleTtl` (optional): The TTL value in seconds which should be used for cached records that are expired.
 When the serve stale TTL too expires for a stale record, it gets removed from the cache.
 Recommended value is between 1-3 days and maximum supported value is 7 days.
 Initial value is `259200`.
+- `serveStaleAnswerTtl` (optional): The TTL value in seconds which should be used for the records in a stale response.
+This is the TTL value that the client will be using to cache the stale records.
+The valid range is 0-300 seconds and recommended value is 30 seconds.
+- `serveStaleResetTtl` (optional): The TTL value in seconds which should be used to reset the stale record's TTL value in the cache when the resolver fails to refresh the data.
+The TTL reset causes the stale records to become valid again so that they can be used to serve requests normally.
+This reset effectively prevents the resolver from attempting to frequently update the stale records.
+The valid range is 10-900 seconds and recommended value is 30 seconds.
+- `serveStaleMaxWaitTime` (optional): The time in milliseconds that the DNS server must wait for the resolver before serving stale records from the cache.
+Lower value will ensure faster response at the expense of not getting updated data from the upstream.
+Setting value to 0 will instantly return stale answer without waiting for the resolver to fetch updates from the upstream.
+The valid range is 0-1800 milliseconds and default value is 1800 milliseconds.
 - `cacheMinimumRecordTtl` (optional): The minimum TTL value that a record can have in cache.
 Set a value to make sure that the records with TTL value than it stays in cache for a minimum duration.
 Initial value is `10`.
 - `cacheMaximumRecordTtl` (optional): The maximum TTL value that a record can have in cache.
 Set a lower value to allow the records to expire early.
 Initial value is `86400`.
 - `cacheNegativeRecordTtl` (optional): The negative TTL value to use when there is no SOA MINIMUM value available.
 Initial value is `300`.